gl1tterbomb/gl1tterbomb/README.md

 [ Things I like: ]

-My cool friends, they are all cool and amazing.
+- My cool friends, they are all cool and amazing.

-I enjoy giving fanart and some stuff to friends!
+- I enjoy giving fanart and some stuff to friends!

-Roleplay!
+- Roleplay!
 I do role-playing and play in characters, but rarely, but I miss them.grrr

-I am an animal and an aquatic lover!
+- I am an animal and an aquatic lover!
 I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!

-OCS is cool, they are one of my favorite parts to create.
+- OCS is cool, they are one of my favorite parts to create.
 I also make transformer oc and dc.
 My fav character is Hal Jordan and Booster Gold (Im his number #116 fan trust)

+Hobbies;

+- I like to cook, bake and clean. :D

+-  Again, drawing.

+-

 _______________________________________
 ____________________________________